ni0ki/ui-components/README.md

 ### Usage

-Here's an example of basic usage:
+Here is a basic usage example:

 ```typescript jsx
 import * as React from 'react';